 Sylvia Grandstaff learned to fly at the Soaring Club of Houston at thirteen.
 Soaring’s connection to the beauty and energy of the natural world immediately captured her spirit and has inspired two decades of personal and professional accomplishments in aviation.

-Sylvia deployed twice with the US Army’s 101st Airborne Division (Air Assault) and has logged over 900 combat hours in Afghanistan as a pilot in command, flight lead, air mission commander, and instructor pilot.
+Sylvia deployed twice with the US Army’s 101st Airborne Division (Air Assault) and has logged over 900 combat hours in Afghanistan as a pilot in command, flight lead, air mission commander and instructor pilot.
 During this service time, she temporarily paused her competition soaring efforts.

 Throughout her professional career, she has remained active in general aviation, and in addition to her glider and helicopter qualifications, holds multiple ratings in single- and multi-engine airplanes and seaplanes.
 Sylvia considers science and math as the languages of the beauty of flight, and in 2015, she was selected as the US Army’s first female warrant officer experimental test pilot and attended the United States Naval Test Pilot School.